 Any abnormality that makes your gait less stable can increase your fall risk, Dr. Green said.
 When you’re unsteady on your feet, you’re more likely to fall.

-“For example, if you have hip or knee pain due to arthritis, you’re going to walk with a limp.
-Your body weight will be shifted abnormally.
-That will make your gait unstable and put you at risk for falls,” explains Dr. Green.
+“For example, if you have hip or knee pain due to arthritis, you’re going to walk with a limp,” she said.
+“Your body weight will be shifted abnormally.
+That will make your gait unstable and put you at risk for falls.”

-“We call that neuropathy—where you can’t feel the floor beneath you, so you don’t have an opportunity to get that sensory feedback from your feet telling your body where you are in space,” says Dr. Green.
+“We call that neuropathy—where you can’t feel the floor beneath you, so you don’t have an opportunity to get that sensory feedback from your feet telling your body where you are in space,” Dr. Green said.

 - Upsetting your balance

-“A lot of the medications our elderly are taking are what we call vasoactive drugs.
-They can alter blood pressure and heart rate.
-They can also cause a decrease in blood flow to your brain, which will then cause you to feel dizzy and make your gait unstable, causing you to fall,” explains Dr. Green.
+“A lot of the medications our elderly are taking are what we call vasoactive drugs,” Dr. Green said.
+“They can alter blood pressure and heart rate.
+They can also cause a decrease in blood flow to your brain, which will then cause you to feel dizzy and make your gait unstable, causing you to fall.”